6 Ways to Spend your Tax Return on your Home

 Replace the Garage Door

 Replacing that rickety garage door with a smooth-moving, modernized one is an inexpensive addition with an average cost of about $1,530 and an estimated ROI of 83.7%.
-While the garage might not rank high on your list of things to fix, garagedoor5remember that more than three out of every four homebuyers purchase a home with a garage.
+While the garage might not rank high on your list of things to fix, remember that more than three out of every four homebuyers purchase a home with a garage.

 Tweak Your Kitchen